Strategy

 Economic growth can drive progress, create decent jobs for all and improve living standards.

-Creating an autonomous and self-sustaining community is an underpinning principal for the IFS Foundation.
-By investing in local industry and facilitating skill development, the IFS Foundation aims to provide economic opportunity that will have positive benefits throughout the community.
+Creating an autonomous and self-sustaining community is an underpinning principle for the IFS Foundation.
+By investing in local industry and facilitating skill development, the IFS Foundation provides economic opportunity that will have positive benefits throughout the community.
 These projects are aligned to SDG 8 – Decent Work and Economic Growth

 Healthcare